macccorehenni/ten-stories/Main Story/ch1rewrite.md

 ---

 "Listen up, team!"
 Anna said, her bright blue eyes belying a sense of dread and panic, backstage in the music hall of the College of the Unheard.
 What would happen if *any* of her faction was killed?
 Would they die, and their mounts after them?
 If one of them died, bringing down their mount with them, it would not reflect well on the college.
-Then again, she tried to reason with herself, they *would survive*.
+Then again, qshe tried to reason with herself, they *would survive*.
 As she, Celesteia, Yae and Amber looked on as the Loud Ones went on stage, Anna continued, shakily, "We are the Misfits.
 We *will* survive, even if the Mindplayers try and attack us.
 Which at this point is likely.
 I've been observing Minden—"

 Anna stopped, out of breath, as the youngest faction, the one with the closest bonds to the Misfits, the ones who themselves had fought off the corruption of the Mindplayers, came back.
 Each of the Loud Ones looked upset as their mounts each tried to comfort them, Emmersun going over to Givly and softly purring.